How to Host A Site Visit with Policymakers

 • Ask a legislator or chair of the school board to present awards to students or teachers.

-• Lab Tours: Invite legislators to tour your laboratory or workplace.
-This activity can help showcase the chemical research and production taking place in their district.
+• Lab Tours: Invite legislators to tour your laboratory or workplace can showcase the chemical research and production taking place in their district.

 • Hold a symposium on a public affairs topic.